 During his ten years of service in the Legislature, Roger Goodman has sponsored a total of 187 bills, with the language from 93 of those bills enacted into law – a remarkable achievement, given that only 10 percent of all bills introduced in the Legislature actually become law.
 With his 50% average, Roger ranks as one of the most effective and prolific legislators in the United States.

 Roger has led the Legislature to enact the following important legislation on a wide range of policy matters:

-Roger has worked especially hard to reduce drunk driving and domestic violence, which are the biggest sources of harm in our society.
-He has passed a dozen pieces of major legislation to address these chronic problems and his work in this area has earned him numerous awards.
+As Chair of the House Public Safety Committee and also as a senior member of the House Judiciary Committee, Roger has worked successfully to enhance public safety.
+Roger is especially distinguished for his work to reduce drunk driving and domestic violence, which are the greatest sources of harm in our society.
+He has passed more than a dozen pieces of major legislation to address these chronic problems and his work in this area has earned him national acclaim.